Provable Coordination for LLM Agents via Message Sequence Charts: Global Workflows

 \subsection{Syntax}

 Throughout this section, fix a finite set $\mathscr{L}$ of lifelines and a set $\mathscr{F}$ of action symbols.
-We use $A,B\in\mathscr{L}$ for lifelines, $f\in\mathscr{F}$ for local computations such as LLM calls or deterministic helper functions, $\vec{x},\vec{y}$ for payload tuples, and $c$ for Boolean conditions involving Boolean variables of designated lifelines.
+We use $A,B\in\mathscr{L}$ for lifelines, $f\in\mathscr{F}$ for local computations such as LLM calls or deterministic helper functions, $\vec{x},\vec{y}$ for payload tuples, and $c$ for Boolean conditions over local variables of designated lifelines.
 Communication proceeds over directed unbounded FIFO channels: for every ordered pair $(A,B)$ of distinct lifelines there is one channel $A\to B$.

-\begin{definition}[Abstract syntax \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/Syntax.lean}] The set $\Work$ of global workflows is generated by the following grammar:
+\begin{definition}[Abstract syntax \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/Syntax.lean}] The set $\Work$ of global workflows is generated by the following grammar:

 For message statements, we require distinct endpoints: in $\mathtt{msg}\ A(\vec{x}) \to B(\vec{y})$ we assume $A \neq B$ (no self channels).
 Payload components in $\vec{x} = (x_1, \ldots, x_m)$ and $\vec{y}=(y_1, \ldots, y_n)$ may be variables or concrete values, such as the truth values $\top$ (true) and $\bot$ (false).
 In action statements $\ActF{A}{\vec{y}}{f(\vec{x})}$, the outputs $\vec{y}$ must be variables (assignment targets), while the inputs $\vec{x}$ may be variables or constants.
 Each lifeline maintains its own local variable store.
 Variable names are scoped per lifeline, so distinct lifelines may use the same name independently. \end{definition}